Highlights of the Program

 Randall Stremmel

-• Assessing how orphaned and idle wellsites contribute to methane emissions, soil damage, and groundwater contamination risks identified by the EPA
+• Determining how orphaned and idle wellsites contribute to methane emissions, soil damage, and groundwater contamination risks identified by the EPA

 • Detailing how in-situ bioremediation can simultaneously treat hydrocarbon pollution and high-salinity brine impacts without excavation or landfill disposal

-• Providing field results from 2,000+ projects showing major reductions in hydrocarbons and chlorides, enabling rapid soil recovery and revegetation
+• Offering field results from 2,000+ projects showing major reductions in hydrocarbons and chlorides, enabling rapid soil recovery and revegetation

 • Communicating how bioremediation can reduce closure costs and emissions while supporting plugging programs and long-term regulatory compliance